 Need a family getaway?
 You can try to take air quality into your consideration when picking your next vacation destination.
 Try to pick a place that isn’t only packed with fun, but also gentle on your child’s breathing issues.

 AirCompare shows you where and when the air quality is best in the United States.
 It allows you to compare data from different areas and see five-year trends.

 Keep an eye on your child a day after they play outside in less than ideal air quality levels.
 The EPA reports air pollution could make an asthmatic more sensitive to other triggers like dust mites.
 Couple the two together and asthma symptoms sometimes show up a day after exposure to unhealthy air.

 8. Get the right gear

-If you can’t avoid being outside in unhealthy air, protect yourself.
-Invest in a mask for you and your child.
+If you can’t avoid being outside in unhealthy air, protect yourself with the right gear.
+Invest in a pollution mask for you and your child.
 A mask purchased at your local hardware store will not protect you.
 Particulate matter from wildfires is so fine, it can seep through a piece of paper.
 The Centers for Disease Control and Prevention recommends the N95 respirator.
 It filters 95% of airborne particles.
 See a list of products by clicking here.

 9. Don’t add to the problem